 * Check that attributes such as Base Curve, Diameter, Power/Square, Cylinder and Axis all match your own prescription.
 Non prescription or plano coloured contacts often have a standard diameter and base curve.
 Find out “How to Read Your Prescription” here.

 2. Soaking Or Cleaning Your Lenses

 Before using contact lenses it is important to make sure that they have been soaked in a contact lens solution as per the packaging recommendations.
-We usually recommend soaking for at least 2 hours before attempting to insert them.
+You should always soak lenses in contact lens solution for at least two hours before insertion.

 Our coloured contacts should never be worn straight from the packaging.
 Coloured contacts are packaged in a saline fluid designed to keep them preserved and sterile in their packaging.
 If it comes into contact with your eye this fluid can feel uncomfortable and may cause a stinging sensation.

 By using your contact lens solution to soak the contact lenses you are:

 - Helping to balance the pH of the contact lenses in order to bring them closer to the natural pH of your eye.